xenpac/ESP32-CAM-with-LED-control/Readme.md

 The crosscompiler from: https://dl.espressif.com/dl/xtensa-esp32-elf-linux64-1.22.0-80-g6c4433a-5.2.0.tar.gz

 I compiled the project using Ubuntu with crosscompiler and make.

-Goto cam_server directory and edit the sdkconfig file to update your wifi AP settings Then type "make" to compile the project.
+Goto cam_server directory and edit the sdkconfig file to update your wifi AP settings.

+Then type "make" to compile the project.

 It also possible to use the Arduino IDE.

 The compressed webpage is in:..cam_server/cam_server/main/include/camera_index.h